When is Lucifer season 5 on Netflix? What’s going to happen?

-The good information for followers of the present is that we’re anticipating a fifth season of Lucifer quickly, however the unhealthy information (no less than for now) is that Netflix has mentioned that will probably be the final season of the present they are going to be producing.
+The nice information for followers of the present is that we’re anticipating a fifth season of Lucifer quickly, however the unhealthy information (at the least for now) is that Netflix has stated that it will likely be the final season of the present they are going to be producing.

-However after being dramatically saved up to now, who is aware of how the Lucifer story would possibly finish!

-For now, right here’s all the pieces we all know concerning the upcoming season 5, and past…

 Is there going to be a season 5 of Lucifer?